-The organization of Birkeland Centre – four groups with overlapping research interests – makes for a unique opportunity to study space science.
+The organization of Birkeland Centre – three groups with overlapping research interests – makes for a unique opportunity to study space science.
 The collaborative nature of BCSS, both inter-group and across three nodes (UiB, NTNU and UNIS), means that the doctoral student will be exposed to a wide-ranging spectrum of space science topics.

 Whether you are planning to become a teacher in higher education, work in industry, or continue your studies to the doctoral level, a Master’s degree in space physics can be invaluable in helping you reach your career goals.
 You will be able to apply the skills you learn during your studies – programming, mathematical analysis, presentation skills – to a great many other areas.